ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/using_the_calculator.rst

 .. note::

-    When the sensitivity or integration time calculations are performed, the values stored in the calculator are updated by default.
+    When the sensitivity or integration time calculations are performed, the corresponding parameters stored in the Calculator object are updated by default.
     To prevent this behaviour, set the ``update_calculator`` parameter to ``False``, as shown below:

     .. code-block:: python